seekrtech/Rive-CMP-Seekrtech/README.md

 A Compose Multiplatform wrapper library for integrating Rive animations, providing a unified API to use rive-android and rive-ios seamlessly across Android and iOS platforms.

+**This is a fork maintained by Seekrtech with custom modifications and improvements.**

 <img src="images/banner.png" alt="Rive CMP Banner"></img>